 Testing for Sepsis

 There is no definite test that diagnoses sepsis, but certain tests can help a doctor make the diagnosis.
+To learn about some common tests, see Testing for Sepsis.

 Antibiotics (usually more than one type) are prescribed by the physician based on the type of infection that is causing the illness.
 The first antibiotics are usually broad-spectrum, which means the antibiotic is effective against several of the more common bacteria.
 The antibiotics are given by intravenous in order to ensure they get into the blood system quickly and efficiently.